 The X70 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X100T has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.

-So what is the bottom line?
-Is there a clear favorite between the Fujifilm X100T and the Fujifilm X100T?
+So how do things add up?
+Is the Fujifilm X100T better than the Fujifilm X70 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X100T: